Entrepreneurship & Innovation Management Program

 100% Flexible Online Program Option

 The entrepreneurship and innovation management program is offered 100% online to accommodate students’ busy lifestyles.
-Students transferring credits from another institution or first-time in college have the convenience to build their BBA with traditional face-to-face courses, online courses, or a mix of both.
+Students transferring credits from another institution or entering college for the first time have the convenience of building their BBA with traditional face-to-face courses, online courses, or a mix of both.

 Be an Entrepreneur By Doing

-The Entrepreneurs Society at the School of Management (SOM) gives students an opportunity to build a network with like-minded students and work on projects that interest you!.
+The Entrepreneurs Society at the School of Management gives students an opportunity to build a network with like-minded students and work on projects that interest you!.
 This student club provides mentoring and frequently hosts guest speakers to coach students in areas of entrepreneurship, career building, and how to be a leader.
 The Entrepreneurs Society won the global chapter of the year in 2019 out of 600+ other student organizations.
-Interested students can email Michael Witt, Lecturer IV of Business Law & Management, Entrepreneur-in-Residence.
+Interested students can email Michael Witt at mdwitt@umich.edu.

 Centers for Inspiring Entrepreneurship